 We’re here to give you all the answers you need when it comes to compression socks.
 We’re covering all of it, from how to find the right pair to how to put them on properly.
 Read more to learn exactly how to get the most out of your new PRO Compression socks.

 What Are Compression Socks?

 Compression socks keep your muscles healthy and high-performing.
 When you are on your feet, gravity makes it more difficult for your blood to circulate properly.
-This problem is especially bad for people who spend all day on their feet working or get their heart pumping faster during intense training sessions, or out for a brisk walk.
-Your feet and ankles can experience swelling, pain and soreness without the help of compression socks.
+This problem is especially bad for people who spend all day on their feet working, get their heart pumping faster during intense training sessions, or out for a brisk walk.
+Your feet and ankles can experience swelling, pain, and soreness without the help of compression socks.